15 Toast Ideas for Babies and Toddlers

 - A drizzle of olive oil with lemon or orange zest

 Finally, make sure to start with bread that isn’t too hard or chewy.
 This is one case where sliced sandwich bread is probably your best bet.
 Look for a variety low in sugar (preferably 2 grams or less per slice, but definitely 3 grams or less) where the first ingredient is a whole grain, likely whole wheat.
+My favorite is Food for Life Ezekiel 4:9 Sprouted Bread.
+It’s sugar free, and there’s a low-sodium version available.
+Look for it in the freezer section, not with the other shelf-stable sliced bread.

 Tell me what toast toppings I forgot, and happy eating!

 Looking for more baby-led weaning ideas and family feeding tips?
 Sign up for my newsletter!
 I’ll send two emails a month, including one with a recipe.
 And, when you sign up, I’ll send you three of my favorite healthy smoothie recipes for the whole family.
 I look forward to being in touch!
+And for lots more easy, healthy finger foods for baby, check out my best-selling cookbook Baby-Led Feeding.

 Photo by Lauren Volo from Baby-Led Feeding.